salenius/BoF/README.md

 # Purpose
-Serve as backup for job related R and Python scripts
+Serve as backup for job related R and Python scripts.
+Feel free to utilize these snippets as much as you like.